Stargazer-cc/obsidian-tag-group-manager/README-EN.md

 ## Configuration

 In the plugin settings page, you can:

+### Important Tips Section
+At the top of the settings page, you'll find a highlighted "Important Tips" section with essential usage information:
+- **Tag Overview View**: Instructions for using the star icon, mode switching, and drag handles
+- **Floating Tag Selector**: Requirements for editable views and refresh methods
+- **Key Operations**: Detailed guidance on refreshing and mode switching behaviors

 ### Color Settings
 - **Enable Custom Tag Colors**: Enable to set personalized colors for different tags